Joel69-Chan/Tarea1/README.md

 ## EDA
 #### Exploratory Data Analysis (EDA) is an approach / philosophy for data analysis that employs a variety of (mainly graphic) techniques to:
 1. Maximize knowledge of a data set;
-2. discover the underlying structure;
+2. Discover the underlying structure;
-3. extract important variables;
+3. Extract important variables;
-4. detect outliers and anomalies;
+4. Detect outliers and anomalies;
-5. prove underlying assumptions;
+5. Prove underlying assumptions;
-6. develop parsimonious models; Y
+6. Develop parsimonious models; Y
-7. determine the optimal factor setting.
+7. Determine the optimal factor setting.

 ### Techniques:
 #### Most EDA techniques are graphic in nature with some quantitative techniques.
 The reason for the great dependence on graphics is that, by their very nature, the main role of EDA is to explore openly, and graphics give analysts an incomparable power to do so, attract data to reveal their structural secrets and be always ready. to get a new, often unsuspected, view of the data.
 In combination with the natural pattern recognition capabilities we all possess, the graphics provide, of course, unmatched power to carry it out.